Spha-Codes/spha/content/post/writing-technical-content/index.md

 ---
-title: Writing technical content in Markdown
+title: Spatial Profiling of Lipoprotein (a) and Plaque Vulnerability
-date: 2019-07-12
+date: 2019
 math: true
 image:
   placement: 2